Why See ?

 Two hours and 30 minutes with one interval

 Images are from the Broadway production

 About Los Angeles Theater: We are an independent show guide with no affiliation to any venue or show.
 Some of the tickets offered for sale are resale tickets that may be priced above or below face value.

 Spread the word!

 Straight to your inbox

-Please note: The term Ahmanson Theater and/or Charlie and the Chocolate Factory as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Ahmanson Theater and/or Charlie and the Chocolate Factory and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Ahmanson Theater and/or Charlie and the Chocolate Factory and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Ahmanson Theater and/or as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Ahmanson Theater and/or and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Ahmanson Theater and/or and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.